christina-ml/pokemon-outside-class/README.md

 Entirely up to you what you want to include:

+### Anywhere on page
+* Add some background colors/images, fonts, borders
+* Change CSS Grid layout, add/move elements.
+* Include additional information from the API that might be interesting - maybe in the Details section?

+### Pokemon Selector section
 * Have text input work for capitalized letters when searching/filtering the Pokémon list

+### Add to Team section
+* Can't add more than 5 pokémon to team
-* Clear only one Pokémon from the team instead of all.
+* Remove only one Pokémon from the team instead of all.

+### Evolutions section
 * Capitalize each of the Pokémon names in Evolutions list
 * Make Evolutions pokémon clickable in some way?
-* Include additional information from the API that might be interesting in the Details section
-* Add some background colors/images, fonts, borders
-* Change CSS Grid layout, add/move elements.

 A few suggestions: